-In 2019, we observed that investors were becoming increasingly interested in environmental, social, and governance-related (ESG) investments.
-Even in the middle of the current crisis caused by the novel coronavirus pandemic, investors' preference for green investments does not seem to have diminished.
+Over the past years, we observed investors becoming increasingly interested in environmental, social, and governance (ESG) related investments.
+Even in the middle of the current crisis caused by the COVID-19 pandemic, investors' preference for green investments does not seem to have diminished.
 Investors tend to view green issuers as more long-term oriented and better able to weather short-term volatility.
-Also, investors value the comparative advantages of green issuers, such as lower incidence of controversies, greater customer loyalty, and more conservative financial planning.
+They also value the comparative advantages of green issuers, such as lower incidence of controversies, greater customer loyalty, enhanced investor reporting, and more conservative financial planning.